shekharashishraj/codex_code_glyph/CODE_SUMMARY.md

 5. Embeds modified font back into PDF
 6. Falls back to overlay mode if font manipulation fails

+##### **OCR Mode**
+1. Rasterizes each page at a configurable DPI (220 by default)
+2. Runs Tesseract OCR via `pytesseract` + Pillow to extract word rectangles
+3. Normalizes tokens to match mapping keys even when the PDF has mixed casing/punctuation
+4. Inserts replacement text with invisible render mode so the accessible layer updates while the visual raster remains intact
+5. Returns the untouched PDF when no replacements are matched or when OCR dependencies are missing

 **Key Functions**:
 - `extract_text_preview()` - Text extraction with 4000 char limit
 - `generate_word_occurrences()` - Word frequency analysis
 - `apply_word_mapping()` - Main processing entry point
+- `apply_image_ocr_mapping()` - OCR-first fallback for raster-heavy PDFs
 - `_collect_overlay_targets()` - Captures original glyph images
 - `_apply_overlays()` - Applies image overlays to PDF